 France - Market OverviewFrance - Market Overview

 The U.S.-French commercial and economic alliance is one of the United States’ oldest and closest.
 The United States and France established diplomatic relations in 1778 and the United States’ first trade agreement, the Treaty of Amity and Commerce between the United States and France, was signed that year.
 Relations between the United States and France have remained active and friendly.
 Our countries share common values and have similar policies on most political, economic, and security issues.

-In 2017, France was the ninth largest global market for foreign direct investment (FDI) inflows with a year-on-year increase of 16%.
+France has an educated population, first-rate universities, and a talented workforce.
+It has a modern business culture, sophisticated financial markets, strong intellectual property protections, and innovative business leaders.
+The country is known for its world-class infrastructure, including high-speed passenger rail, maritime ports, extensive roadway networks and public transportation, and efficient intermodal connections.
+In 2018, France was the ninth largest global market for foreign direct investment (FDI) inflows with a year-on-year increase of 2%.
 In total, there are more than 28,000 foreign-owned companies doing business in France.
 It is the home to 29 of the world’s 500 largest companies.
-In 2017, the World Economic Forum ranked France 22nd in terms of global competitiveness.
+In 2018, the World Economic Forum ranked France 17th in terms of global competitiveness.
 The United States is the 7th largest foreign investor in France.
-Around 4,600 U.S. companies in France, of all sizes, employ over 460,000 French citizens.
+Around 4,600 U.S. companies in France, of all sizes, employ over 480,000 French citizens.

 France Trade Development and Promotion